The term “grandparent’s rights” generally refers to a grandparent’s legal right (or lack thereof) to visit or have custody over their grandchild.

 “‘Person with a legitimate interest’ shall be broadly construed and includes, but is not limited to, grandparents, step-grandparents, stepparents, former stepparents, blood relatives, and family members provided any such party has intervened in the suit or is otherwise properly before the court.
 The term shall be broadly construed to accommodate the best interest of the child.”Virginia Code § 20-124.1.
 Definitions for Custody and Visitation Arrangements for Minor Children

-By specifically noting that both grandparents and step-grandparents can have a legitimate interest in the child’s life (provided they make their intentions known to the court), this code section allows these family members to petition for custody or visitation under the next code section.
+By specifically noting that both grandparents and step-grandparents can have a legitimate interest in the child’s life (provided they make their intentions known to the court), this code section allows these family members to petition for custody or visitation (as seen in the next section).

 Who can the court award custody or visitation to?